matt77hias/Blog/_posts/2017-09-07-ndc-to-view-space.md

 # Notes

-If the shading takes not place in view space, but in some other space (e.g. world-space), you need to reconstruct the position $$\mathrm{p^v}$$ in view space first.
+If the shading does not take place in view space, but in some other space (e.g. world-space), you need to reconstruct the position $$\mathrm{p^v}$$ in view space first.
 Next, you need to transform this position from view space to the space used for shading.

 The approach does not work for orthographic cameras.
+The view-to-projection matrix for orthographic cameras is a just rescaling; $$\mathrm{p^{ndc}}=\mathrm{p^{p}}$$ (no homogeneous divide).
+Reconstructing the position in view space requires applying the inverse scaling to the position in NDC space.